MicroEJ/docs/KernelDeveloperGuide/kfEnabledLibraries.rst

 Allow a Field Assignment in Kernel Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is possible to assign a Feature object in a static field or an instance field owned by the Kernel, provided the current context is owned by the Kernel.
+It is possible to assign a Feature object in a static field or an instance field owned by the Kernel only if the Kernel owns the current context.
-Such assignment must be removed before stopping the Feature.
+Such an assignment must be removed before stopping the Feature.
 The common way is to register a `FeatureStateListener`_ at Kernel boot.
-This gives a hook to remove Kernel links to Feature objects when a Feature is moving to the ``STOPPED`` state.
+This gives a hook to remove Kernel links to Feature objects when a Feature moves to the ``STOPPED`` state.

 .. code-block:: java